swarm-subnet/swarm/README.md

 1. Replays the provided FlightPlan
 2. Tracks distance‑to‑goal, hover duration and energy
-3. Scores the run and writes the weight to chain
+3. Scores the run and writes the weight to the chain

-All GUI lives in an isolated subprocess to guarantee determinism and sandboxing, here is an example!
+Here is an example image of our GUI!

 <div align="center">
 <img src="swarm/assets/drone_image.png" alt="Drone"  width="300">
 </div>